edgedb/edgedb/docs/datamodel/access_policies.rst

   Starting with the upcoming EdgeDB 3.0, access policy restrictions will **not** apply to any access policy expression.
-This means that when reasoning about access policies it is no longer necesary to take other policies into account.
+This means that when reasoning about access policies it is no longer necessary to take other policies into account.
 Instead, all data is visible for the purpose of *defining* an access policy.